White Plains (WP) today is a “diverse” community but it has not always been. Census reporting gives the best way to examine the changes.

-Population from first census of 1790 recorded 550 residents with 40 being slaves.
-In 1820, WP had 675 of which 63 were free blacks and 8 slaves.
-Slavery ended in 1827 in NY.
-In 1870, population was 2,630.
+WP’s first settlers came from Rye in 1683 and were English Puritans.
+The first US census of 1790, recorded WP with a total population of 550.
+This number included 40 slaves.
+In 1820, WP had 675 residents of which 63 were free blacks and 8 slaves.
+After 1827, slavery ended in NY and the Census recorded a population of 2,630.

 The population of WP grew after the NY and Harlem Railroad reached WP on Dec 1, 1844.
 The Population in 1880 was 2,381 and went up 60.8% by 1890 at 4042.
 By 1900, the population had increased by 90.5 % to 15,045.
 The Harlem line to WP was electrified in 1910 and a second rail line the NY, Westchester and Boston Railway opened in 1912.
 It ran through the center of WP from its southern border to Westchester Ave.
 By 1920, there were 21,031 residents.
 By this time, WP had other forms of transportation besides the rails with buses (replacing trollies) and cars.
 The NY, Westchester Boston railway closed in 1937.
 In 1930, WP population was 35,830, in 1940 40,327, and in 1950 43,466.
 Winbrook Apartments (now named Brookfield Commons) opening in 1950 in Business District giving the City affordable low income housing.

 The population in WP increased to 50,485 residents by 1960 and from then it began to decrease.
 A major urban renewal project began in the core area of the Business District with demolition beginning in the 1960’s and continuing during the next decade.
 Eliminated were blocks of city streets containing housing and businesses.
 As a result, many African Americans and Italians left the city.
 By 1970, the population had decreased .3% to 50,125 and by 1980 it fell to 46,999.